Emerging Māori Writer in Residence

 Applicants should be writers at an early stage of their career, with a growing body of work, and must be either New Zealand citizens or hold permanent residency.
 There is no restriction on the occupation of applicants, but they should not be full-time employees of Creative New Zealand or the University, nor have been employed on a full-time basis by the University in the twelve months prior to the closing date.

-See the full role description and application form on the Current Vacancies page of the University's website.
+During the application period, a full role description and application form will be available on the Current Vacancies page of the University's website.
 Enquiries can be directed to modernletters@vuw.ac.nz.

 We also offer the three-month Emerging Pasifika Writer's Residency, and the full-year Victoria University of Wellington/Creative New Zealand Writer's Residency on an annual basis.